 Unlike typical filled doughnuts whose filling is put into the a cavity in the middle of the unit, PKD injects fillings of various viscosities into sponge in a way that it travels through the connected pore throats and more uniformly distributes throughout the cake.
 “We try out best to keep our kv/kh to under 10% in an effort to get areal custard sweep efficiencies in the 70 to 80% range,” the document stated.
 “We also take core samples using ordinary straws over 70% of every 20th filled unit to verify filling saturations and to look for any high-perm streaky channels that may have formed.”
 The company also experimented with fresh strawberry and raspberry filling but had to stop when they saw that the seeds would block the pore throats.

-PKD plans to have its grand opening on the May long weekend and it will hit the streets with 2 food trucks serving up the 3 marquee offerings described below.
+PKD plans to have its grand opening on the May long weekend and it will hit the streets with 2 food trucks serving up the 3 marquee offerings.

-The unconventional cake in this donut initially has zero porosity and permeability.
-But once frozen, a metal tube with 4 to 6 stages is forced into the middle of the piece before a 200 centipoise apple sauce containing spherical proppant sprinkles is forced into the nozzle in excess of the frozen sponge parting pressure.
-This results in a stimulated sponge volume whose spaces contains the delicious fresh apple filling.
+The unconventional cake in this doughnut initially has zero porosity and permeability.
+But once frozen, a metal tube with 4 to 6 entry-point stages is forced into the middle of the piece before a 200 centipoise apple sauce containing spherical proppant sprinkles is forced into the nozzle in excess of the frozen sponge’s formation parting pressure.
+This results in a stimulated sponge volume whose fractured voids contain the delicious fresh apple filling.

 Phi-K plans to ultimately offer 15 varieties by summer time including one that is injected with 2 fillings with different viscosities thereby taking advantage of relative permeability effects to offer a different experience with every bite.[Editor’s Note: I, personally, am looking forward to eating them all.
 Alix asked me if I can help with a tagline for the company and I recommended, “Phi-K Doughnuts – They are phi-k’ing good!”]